 - Edward Isaacs, Bristol Jewish Society President

-On Tuesday 23rd, Bristol JSoc and UJS met with members of the senior management team at the University of Bristol, see our full statement below:
+On Tuesday 23rd February, Bristol J-Soc and UJS met with members of the senior management team at the University of Bristol, see our full statement below:

 "Today Bristol JSoc and UJS met with members of the senior management team at the University of Bristol, to relay our concerns over the current situation and to hear their proposed next steps.
 Yet again, the University has failed to give concrete steps on what they can do to protect their Jewish students from hatred and racism both physically and digitally.
 We will not let this go and will continue to hold the University to account and get hate off campus."